osmankantarcioglu/Baden-Wuerttemberg-Cooperative-State-University-DHBW-Internship-Report/README.md

 ### Overview
 This project focused on leveraging Artificial Intelligence (AI) and data analysis techniques to analyze acoustic emission (AE) signals and classify material wear conditions.
 The report details the steps undertaken during the internship, including data preparation, model training, Fourier analysis, and comparisons of ANN and CNN models.

+Due to data privacy, I am not able to share codes.
 ---

 ### Project Steps